FYDE-S2020/arduino-lab-1-JoeLawler23/README.md

 1. Create a new sketch inside your repo that you cloned.
 Name it Lab1\_Blink.
 After creating the sketch, use `git add *` to add the sketch folder and files.
 You can check that they’re being tracked using `git status`.
 2. Copy the setup code directly from Blinky.ino in the examples folder.
 Copy the code from the example's loop into a new function called timedBlink.
 Put this new function in the space between setup and loop.
 Use this code to obtain the same result as before.
 You’ll need to change the code in the loop to call this new function, and you’ll need to pass the function a number for the parameter "interval".
 Hint: you only need 1 line of code in the loop.
 3. Once you've confirmed your new blink works, edit the loop again so that the board blinks with this sequence: 0.25 second on, 0.25 off, 0.5 on, 0.5 off, 1 on, 1 off, repeat.
 Connect your logic analyzer to pin 2 and take a screenshot of this sequence on Saleae.
 Save the image to your repo in the img folder and link to it in your `Report.md`.
 4. At this point, commit your changes.
-Navigate to your repo in the command line of your choice.
+Navigate to your repo in the command line of your choice, or open Git Bash inside your repo.
 The commands are:
   ```sh
 git add img/*
 git add Lab1_Blink/*